ctuning/ck-ml/docker/ck-mlperf-local-dashboard-demo/README.md

 ﻿# Demo of MLPerf dashboards for ML Systems DSE (Linux and Windows)

-This Docker image demonstrates how to run CK experiments and record results from the Docker in the local "ck-experiments" repository on the host machine to be processed in Jupyter notebooks or visualized using CK dashboards.
+This container demonstrates how to run CK experiments and record results from the Docker in the local "ck-experiments" repository on the host machine to be processed in Jupyter notebooks or visualized using CK dashboards.